-interactions are related to the test subjects, which confirms that either the performance of the binaural methods depends on the test subject or the subjects were not a very homogenous group.
+The significant (p < 0.01) second-order interactions in the ANOVA table were sample\attrib, sample\subj, attrib\subj, and repet\subj.
+Fig. 12 confirms the sample\ attrib interaction.
+The three other interactions are related to the test subjects; which confirms that either the performance of the binaural method depends on the test subject or the subjects were not a very homogeneous group.
 Most of the significant third-order interactions are also related to the test subjects.
-Samplemethodspeaker interaction suggests that the loudspeaker might have some effect on the ratings.
+The sample\method\speaker interaction suggests that the loudspeakers might have some effect on the ratings.
 The conclusion is supported by the low p value of the main effect (0.08).
-In general, the F values of the interactions are low, indicating that the interactions are not as significant as the main effects.
+In general the F values of the interactions are low, indicating that the interactions are not as significant as the main effects.

-5. SUMMARY, DISCUSSION AND CONCLU-SIONS
+4 SUMMARY, DISCUSSION, AND CONCLUSIONS

-In this paper, repeatability of true-head and artificial head measurements was investigated in room conditions.
-Repeatability of headphone transfer functions for an artificial head and a true-head was studied.
-All true-head measurements were done at the entrance to an open ear canal.
-A method for individual equalization of artificial head responses and headphone equalization of binaural reproduction were proposed.
+In this paper, the repeatability of true-head and artificial-head measurements was investigated under room conditions.
+The repeatability of headphone transfer functions for an artificial head and a true head was studied.
+All true-head measurements were taken at the entrance to an open ear canal.
+Methods for the equalization of artificial-head responses and headphone equalization of binaural reproduction individually for each subject were proposed.
 The performance of binaural synthesis using the proposed methods was compared to loudspeakers in a real room in formal listening tests.
 It was found that the performance depends highly on the test signal used.